Ryan Walker (baseball): Professional career

-The San Francisco Giants selected Walker in the 31st round, with the 916th overall selection, of the 2018 Major League Baseball Draft, and he signed.
+The San Francisco Giants selected Walker in the 31st round, with the 916th overall selection, of the 2018 Major League Baseball draft, and he signed.
 He spent his first professional season split between three affiliates, the rookie-level Arizona League Giants, the Low-A Salem-Keizer Volcanoes, and the High-A San Jose Giants.
 In 20 games between the three, Walker registered a 2.51 earned run average (ERA) with 31 strikeouts and three saves in 32 1/3 innings pitched.

 He spent the entire 2019 season with the Single-A Augusta GreenJackets.
 He pitched in 37 games (8th in the South Atlantic League) and logging a 3.36 ERA with 61 strikeouts and seven saves in 59 innings of work.
 Walker did not play in a game in 2020, due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Walker returned to action in 2021, playing for the High-A Eugene Emeralds and Double-A Richmond Flying Squirrels.
 In 39 appearances, he posted a 3.65 ERA with 66 strikeouts in 49 1/3 innings pitched.

 In 2022, Walker split the season between Richmond and the Triple-A Sacramento River Cats.
 In 50 combined appearances, Walker registered a 7–3 record and 3.74 ERA with 65 strikeouts and two saves in 53 innings pitched.
-He used a unique deceptive crossfire delivery, starting on the first base side of the pitching rubber and then stepping towards the third-base line and throwing across his body with a low three-quarters release, throwing a 94 mph sinker and an 82 mph slider.
+He used a unique deceptive crossfire delivery, starting on the first base side of the pitching rubber and then stepping towards the third-base line and throwing across his body with a sidearm release, throwing a 94 mph sinker and an 82 mph slider.

 Walker returned to Sacramento to begin the 2023 season, where he made 15 appearances and recorded an excellent 0.89 ERA with 23 strikeouts and one save in 20 1/3 innings pitched.
 On May 19, 2023, he was selected by the Giants to the 40-man roster and promoted to the major leagues for the first time.
 On May 21, 2023, Walker made his first major league appearance and earned his first major league victory, against the Miami Marlins.

+On June 12, 2026, Walker, alongside teammates Landen Roupp and JT Brubaker each wrote the Bible passage Genesis 9:12–16 on their respective hats, which featured a rainbow Giants logo, during the Giants' Pride Night event.
+Following the game, all three were each reprimanded and issued warnings by MLB for writing on their caps.
+The players' protest drew criticism from local outlets and fans, given the region's long history with the LGBTQ community.

+Walker was demoted to the Sacramento Triple-A team and on July 9, 2026, after posting a 7.52 ERA.